zilvinasbin/python-domintell/README.md

 # Further development

-The library currently offers only the lowest level of functionality: sending and receiving messages to modules.
-I plan to extend this library with more higher-level functionality such as:
+The library currently offers only the lowest level of functionality: sending and receiving messages to modules:

 - [ ] Modeling modules and their supported functions as entities
 - [ ] Only allowing to send supported messages to modules
-- [ ] Auto-discovery of modules
+- [*] Auto-discovery of modules
 - [ ] Exposing the velbus controller as an external API so it can be shared between different consumers